prabhchintan/EFP_X_bot/readme.md

 - 🕵️‍♂️ Stalks (ahem, "monitors") a customizable list of Ethereum accounts via the EFP API
 - 📊 Tracks changes in follower counts, following counts, lists, and tags like a pro statistician
 - 🐦 Tweets updates faster than you can say "Ethereum" when big changes happen
-- ⏰ Runs every 8 hours using GitHub Actions (because even bots need beauty sleep)
+- ⏰ Runs every hour using GitHub Actions (because even bots need beauty sleep)
 - 🧠 Has a memory better than an elephant, maintaining state between runs

 ## 🛠 Setup (Don't Worry, It's Easier Than Building IKEA Furniture)